¼cupmelted vegan butter(57 grams - I have used Vio Life, Miyokos/Melt, and Earth Balance)

 ½teaspoonsea salt

-½cupvegan cane sugar + more for topping
+½cupvegan cane sugar (100 grams - plus a little more for topping)

 Instructions

 Pre heat your oven at 375° F and spray your muffin tin with non stick spray or grease with butter.
+Unless you are using a parchment paper muffin liner like pictured above in the step by step.

 PREP: In a small bowl mix the milk and apple cider vinegar and set aside for 5 minutes.